YuanxingLong00/amax.whitepaper/amax.whitepaper-en.md

 - After registering and staking escrow via the `AMC` chain, all distributed Internet resources (including distributed file storage, computing and networking, etc.) can be easily accessed and accurately metered.
 There will be various onchain charging models and open markets for all `Web3.0` resources available throughout the Armonia network.
 The Armonia multichain platform can therefore become the cornerstone of the metaverse.

 **Design Principles**
 - Secure and reliable: to ensure `AMC` has a characteristic of being highly decentralized.
 Any malicious activities can be detected, corrected and penalized, if not avoided on a timely basis.
-Therefore, all assets onchain can be truly safe guarded；
+Therefore, all assets onchain can be truly safe guarded;
 - Extensible: through modularized "lego-style" building blocks, Armonia's blockchain system can be combinable, replaceable and extendable;
 - High performance: `AMC` can achieve 5000+ TPS and generate blocks at 1 second intervals.
 In addition, through utilizing multiple `ACC` chains, transactions can be grouped or segregated into different `ACC` chains to achieve sharding effects and acquire massive parallel processing speeds.
-As the total number of `ACC` chains can be infinite, the overall performance would thus also be infinite.
+As the total number of `ACC` chains can be infinite, the overall performance would thus also be infinite;
-- Personalized: the characteristics of the `ACC` chains can be tailored, whereby Armonia's multichain platform can support infinite kinds of demands from the over-laying ecosystem; and
+- Personalizable: the characteristics of the `ACC` chains can be tailored, whereby Armonia's multichain platform can support infinite kinds of demands from the over-laying ecosystem; and
-- Simply: Armonia's multichain platform avoids any form of over-design or over-implementation to ensure the entire network maintains its overall security, reliability and agility.
+- Simple: Armonia's multichain platform avoids any form of over-design or over-implementation to ensure the entire network maintains its overall security, reliability and agility.

 ## 3. Overall Architecture
 As a multichain platform, Armonia has adopted a unique mother-and-child-chain model, as compared to the star-like models which have been adopted in many other multichain technologies like Cosmos or Polkadot: